Our Team

 Program Officer

 Renata Teodoro is the Program Officer at Youth Engagement Fund.
 She comes with a wealth of experience in advocacy, organizing, and fundraising.
-At YEF, Renata builds relationships and partnerships with movement partner grantees, supports the development of YEF’s giving strategy, and advances programming that builds movement partners’ capacity, and develops state infrastructure centered on Black, Indigenous and people of color leadership.
+At YEF, Renata builds relationships and partnerships with movement partner grantees, supports the development of YEF’s giving strategy, advances programming that builds movement partners’ capacity, and develops state infrastructure centered on Black, Indigenous, and people of color’s leadership.

 Renata’s journey into social justice began in 2007 after her home was raided by Immigration Customs Enforcement; her older brother was detained and the rest of her family was forced to sell their home and return to Brazil.
 Soon after, she joined the Student Immigrant Movement in Massachusetts.
 As a student leader, Renata helped fundraise for and build a campaign to hold the governor accountable for his promise on in-state tuition for undocumented students.
 In 2009, when the organization was at risk of closing, Renata spearheaded fundraising, hired staff, coordinated leadership, and worked to turn the organization into a stable youth-led group with full-time staff and chapters across the state.